 Fleas are not only a nuisance to exterminate, but these tiny creatures can wreak havoc on your Pit Bull’s skin.
 Dermatitis from fleas is caused when your dog’s system reacts to the saliva injected into the skin upon being bitten by a flea.
 The best way to prevent dermatitis is a consistent flea treatment to minimize skin rashes and irritation from these biting insects.
 Other skin issues like scabs and red skin due to bites can be avoided, too, with preventative treatment.

-Pit Bulls are prone to mange thanks to microscopic mites overpopulating in hair follicles.
+Pit Bulls are prone to mange caused by microscopic mites overpopulating in hair follicles.
 All dogs have these mites, but the Pit Bull’s immune system doesn’t seem to respond well to them.
 Localized symptoms include lesions occurring in patches, mostly on the face, torso, or legs.
 In some cases, you may see small dry patches of irritated lesions.
 Widespread mange, on the other hand, includes balding (alopecia), redness of the skin (erythema), and the appearance of scales and lesions.

 Flaky, dry skin usually shows up early in a Pit Bull’s life.
 Severe dry skin is known as “ichthyosis” and is a disease a pup is born with.
 Excessive licking can also cause the skin to dry out.